perryflynn/serverless.industries/src/_posts/2025/2025-06-14-webmentions-microformats.en.md

 "just use it" on own website without writing much code.
 There is also [a plugin](https://de.wordpress.org/plugins/webmention/) for Wordpress.

-If you want to build it youself, there are mf2 parsers for [many coding languages](https://microformats.org/wiki/microformats2#Parsers) available, which makes it trivial to write a fetch mechanism.
+If you want to build it yourself, there are mf2 parsers for [many coding languages](https://microformats.org/wiki/microformats2#Parsers) available, which makes it trivial to write a fetch mechanism.